Wolox/redux-recompose/README.md

 // initialState.toEqual({ msg: '', msgInfo: '', msgWarn: '', msgError: '' });
 ```

-## Decorators [WIP]
+## Injectors [WIP]
-Decorators are meant to customize your thunk action behavior.
+Injectors are meant to customize your thunk action behavior.
 We are working on these:

 ```
 withPreRequest